"""External sources of contexts."""

 :param web: If false, tries to import :mod:`bioregistry` and use

-a comprehensive collection of prefixes, prefix synonyms, and
+collection of prefixes, prefix synonyms, and URI prefix synonyms.

 Short summary of the Bioregistry: